sensu/sensu-docs/content/sensu-go/5.21/plugins/assets-reference.md

 Then, you can rely on asset filters to ensure that you install only the appropriate asset for each of your agents.

 ## Examples

+### Asset hello world example

+In this example, you'll run a script that outputs `Hello World`:

+{{< code bash >}}
+hello-world.sh

+#!/bin/sh

+STRING="Hello World"

+echo $STRING

+if [ $? -eq 0 ]; then
+    exit 0
+else
+    exit 2
+fi
+{{< /code >}}

+The first step is to ensure that your directory structure is in place.
+As noted in [Example asset structure][15], your script could live in three potential directories in the project: `/bin`, `/lib`, or `/include`.
+For this example, put your script in the `/bin` directory.
+Create the directories `sensu-go-hello-world` and `/bin`:

+{{< code bash >}}
+$ mkdir sensu-go-hello-world

+$ cd sensu-go-hello-world

+$ mkdir bin

+$ cp hello-world.sh bin/

+$ tree
+.
+└── bin
+    └── hello-world.sh
+{{< /code >}}

+Next, make sure that the script is marked as executable:

+{{< code bash >}}
+$ chmod +x bin/hello-world.sh
+mode of 'hello-world.sh' changed from 0644 (rw-r--r--) to 0755 (rwxr-xr-x)
+{{< /code >}}

+Now that the script is in the directory, move on to the next step: packaging the `sensu-go-hello-world` directory as an asset tarball.

+#### Package the asset

+Assets are archives, so the first step in packaging the asset is to create a tar.gz archive of your project.
+This assumes you're in the directory you want to tar up:

+{{< code bash >}}
+$ cd ..
+$ tar -C sensu-go-hello-world -cvzf sensu-go-hello-world-0.0.1.tar.gz .
+...
+{{< /code >}}

+Now that you've created an archive, you need to generate a SHA512 sum for it (this is required for the asset to work):

+{{< code bash >}}
+sha512sum sensu-go-hello-world-0.0.1.tar.gz | tee sha512sum.txt
+dbfd4a714c0c51c57f77daeb62f4a21141665ae71440951399be2d899bf44b3634dad2e6f2516fff1ef4b154c198b9c7cdfe1e8867788c820db7bb5bcad83827 sensu-go-hello-world-0.0.1.tar.gz
+{{< /code >}}

+From here, you can host your asset wherever you’d like.
+To make the asset available via [Bonsai][16], you’ll need to host it on Github.
+Learn more in [The “Hello World” of Sensu Assets][18] on Discourse.

+To host your asset on a different platform like Gitlab or Bitbucket, upload your asset there.
+You can also use Artifactory or even Apache or Nginx to serve your asset.
+All that’s required for your asset to work is the URL to the asset and the SHA512 sum for the asset to be downloaded.

 ### Minimum required asset attributes